htoomik/car-rental/README.md

 The system also makes no assumptions regarding persistence technology for storing the data about rentals.
 Client code needs to provide an implementation of `IRentalRepository`, which could be implemented using any suitable database provider.

+## Usage

 An integration test using a simple in-memory implementation of the persistence layer demonstrates usage of the class library in a sample scenario.

+A helper method (in the `ServiceRegistration` helper class) can be used to register all required domain-specific services.
+Additional services (for logging and for `ITimeProvider`) need to be registered by client code.

 ## Extensibility and configurability